How to use Content for Real Estate Marketing

 If you want to go the real estate marketing brochure route (you definitely should), then there are a couple of ways to make that easier.

 For us here at Flipsnack, we love templates.
 We have a team of incredibly talented designers that come together each month to create works of art (seriously, they’re basically magicians).
 These templates are incredibly easy to use, and they’re all free.
 Take a look at a few of my favorite real-estate themed ones:

-This particular real-estate brochure is my favorite just because it reminds me of my home town.
-The imagery, simplicity, and the efficiency at which the information is displayed is perfect.
+This particular real-estate brochure is my favorite just because it reminds me of my hometown.
+The imagery, simplicity, and efficiency at which the information is displayed are perfect.

 This template isn’t a brochure, but a flyer.
 The colors allow you to frame important information perfectly.